ukk1/ITKST53/Lab5/Readme.md

 When the user enters his or her credentials, they will be sent to the attacker and user will be logged in normally.

 ###Exercise 4: Profile Worm

+We completed this exercise with the XMLHttpRequest approach.
+Full working version can be found by following this link [answer-4.txt] (https://github.com/ukk1/ITKST53/blob/master/Lab5/answer-4.txt)